reverentOne/SwitchHack/README.md

 	   * (Your images must be 256x256 for icons, 160x40 for logos)
 	   * Custom prod.keys location: I like keeping the prod.keys in the root folder of the app.
 To get your keys boot into your switch using the lockpick_RCM payload found here: https://github.com/shchmue/Lockpick_RCM/releases and Dump
 	   * Forwarder Options: Check the Retroarch Rom Forwarder
-	   * Core Path: This is the path on your sd card from the root to the core you want to use for the rom.
+	   * Core Path: This is the path on your SD card from the root to the core you want to use for the rom.
 	   * Rom Path: This is the location of your rom you want to use with the core you selected in the previous step.
 	5. The Forwarder should have created nsp files in the NSP folder on the root of the app
-	6. Now create a folder on the root of your sd card called NSP Files or whatever
+	6. Now create a folder on the root of your SD card called NSP Files or whatever
-	7. Transfer the files in the NSP folder on the root of the app to the NSP Files folder on the root of your sd card
+	7. Transfer the files in the NSP folder on the root of the app to the NSP Files folder on the root of your SD card
 	8. On your switch open the hbmenu and select Goldleaf then Explore content then SD card then NSP Files
 	9. Install each nsp file and they should now show up on your Switch’s Home!